 We’ve written several times over the years about the deployment of Big Data.
 One of the key challenges with such tools is the seductive risk of treating the data as a catch-all answer to a question not asked.
 Zeitgeist in the past worked with a large client in the public sector that understood this pitfall and studiously avoided it by knowing beforehand what Big Data meant to them, and how it could be used to improve its strategy and operations.

 Without such forethought, applications of Big Data can be ineffectual, if not outright harmful, as the president of eBay Marketplaces said last year in an interview with McKinsey.
+Governments around the world – particularly in the West – have been using Big Data for some time now to help identify extremists.
 The jury is still out for some as to how harmful government digital surveillance can be.
 The deliberate weakening of virtual systems has its root in the fact that the US government originally classified once-arcane cryptography as a munition, which when licensed abroad was watered down.
 “The idea of deliberately weakening cryptography in the name of national security has not gone away”, writes The Economist.
 An article published in The New Yorker earlier this year investigated the NSA’s uses of Big Data – specifically mass surveillance of individuals in the US and beyond over cellphone metadata, social media, etc. – and found it wanting.
 This appears to be partly because there is no pre-determined strategy for what they want the data to do, other than to figuratively chuck it onto the pile with the rest of the data they have, which at some point might be used.
 The efficacy of such a practice, according to the article, has been minimal.
 In all of its surveillance, the article claims there was but a single case “

 “Patrick Skinner, a former C.I.A. case officer who works with the Soufan Group, a security company, told me… ‘We knew about these networks,’ he said, speaking of the Charlie Hebdo attacks.
 Mass surveillance, he continued, ‘gives a false sense of security.
 It sounds great when you say you’re monitoring every phone call in the United States.
 You can put that in a PowerPoint.
 But, actually, you have no idea what’s going on.’